GuillermoPuebla/rrl/README.md

-# Learning Relational Rules from Rewards
+# Learning Rules from Rewards

 Codebase for the paper [Learning Rules from Rewards](https://arxiv.org/abs/2203.13599).